 ‘Pay to get in!
 Pray to get out!’

-The Funhouse is a 1981 American slasher horror film directed by Tobe Hooper (Poltergeist; Salem’s Lot; The Texas Chain Saw Massacre) from a screenplay by Larry Block.
+The Funhouse is a 1981 American horror feature film directed by Tobe Hooper (Poltergeist; Salem’s Lot; The Texas Chain Saw Massacre) from a screenplay written by Larry Block (Captain America 1990).
 The movie stars Elizabeth Berridge, Cooper Huckabee and Miles Chapin.

 A masked intruder attacks Amy as she showers (resembling the famous shower scene from Psycho).
 The attacker turns out to be her younger brother Joey, a horror movie buff, and his weapon is merely a fake knife.
 He has played the first of several practical jokes on her.

-Against her father’s wishes, teenager Amy visits a sleazy traveling carnival with her new boyfriend Buzz, her best friend Liz, and Liz’s irresponsible boyfriend Richie.
+Against her father’s wishes, teenager Amy visits a sleazy travelling carnival with her new boyfriend Buzz, her best friend Liz, and Liz’s irresponsible boyfriend Richie.

 “Taken on its own merits, The Funhouse is a great horror film, every bit the equal of Halloween or The Texas Chain Saw Massacre in meaning and use of effective film technique.
 But seen in the context of Hooper’s career, it picks up even more steam.
 The childhood obsession with magic and monsters, a facet of Hooper’s life characterised in Poltergeist, Salem’s Lot and Invaders from Mars, plays a big role here, particularly in Joey’s bedroom accoutrements.”
 John Kenneth Muir, Horror Films of the 1980s